 Five hours from this hour yesterday, one thousand and two hundred sixty-six years passed since that roadway was shattered here.

 The earthquake occurred in the year 34 CE at noon of Good Friday.
 It is now 1266 years plus one day minus 5 hours later: in other words, it is now 7 AM of Holy Saturday in the year 1300.
 In order to deceive Virgilio and Dante, Malacoda offers true and precise information with which we can date the pilgrim’s journey.
-Indeed, Malacoda’s reference is so important that all our critical discussions as to precise dates and times within the poem have to begin from the information that Malacoda provides us here.
+Indeed, Malacoda’s reference is so important that all our critical discussions as to precise dates and times within the Divine Comedy begin from the information that Malacoda provides us here.

 Malacoda’s truthful lie—in effect, a falsehood that appears true—is the precise inversion of comedìa, a truth that appears false.
 We recall that toward the end of Inferno 16, when Dante first uses the term comedìa in the context of Geryon’s arrival, he defines it as a “truth that has the face of a lie”: “ver c’ha faccia di menzogna” (Inf.
 16.124).

 Inferno 21 ends with a burlesque treatment of military behavior as practiced by devils in Hell and with a famous instance of the low “tavern humor” that characterizes this bolgia.
 The devils signal to their leader that they have understood his instructions by pressing their tongues between their teeth.
 He in turn signals them to depart on their mission with a trumpet blast from his ass: